mulder-sean/docker/README.md

 * Secure

 All of this with my personal objective of:
-> Can I provide a self service solution that allows someone to build images with limited knowledge of docker and no hands on experience?
+> ***Provide a self service solution that allows someone to build images with limited knowledge of docker and no hands on experience.***

 ## Docker Compose
 __Source__ - https://docs.docker.com/compose/